Our Mission

 What We Do

-• Develop and validate small satellite technology
+- Develop and validate small satellite technology

-• Design and build an evolutionary computing payload
+- Design and build evolutionary computing payloads

-• Execute Genetic Algorithms that leverage radiation-induced variability within memory hardware
+- Execute genetic algorithms that leverage radiation-induced variability within memory hardware

-• Measure how radiation-driven mutation impacts adaptive performance in orbit
+- Measure how radiation-driven mutation impacts adaptive performance in orbit

-• Train engineers through hands-on mission development
+- Train engineers through hands-on mission development

 Why it Matters